Get

 Signs Your Puppy’s Shedding Is Due to Underlying Conditions

 Even though puppy shedding is normal for virtually every dog, some puppies can lose hair due to underlying conditions.
-For example, alopecia, mites, or fungal infections can cause your dog to lose hair unhealthily.
+For example, allergies, mites, or fungal infections can cause your dog to lose hair unhealthily.

 Signs that your puppy’s shedding is due to an underlying condition include: